CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1993 - The Jeffrey and Marilyn Katzenberg Residence, aka the Oceanfront Residence, 22350 Pacific Coast Highway, Malibu CA. Commissioned 1988.
 Built by ARYA Design Group.
 11000 square feet.
 Sold to the Gerald D. and L. Breslauer Trust.
 Bottom photo by Farshid Assassi.

-1994 - The Thomas and Christina Bechtler Residence, aka the Zumikon Residence, Rigistrasse and Rigiweg Roads, Zumikon, Switzerland.
+1994 - The Thomas and Christina Bechtler Residence, aka the Zumikon Residence, Rigistrasse 7, Zumikon, Switzerland.
 Overlooks Lake Zurich.
 Commissioned 1990.
 10,225 square feet.
 Built by Heinrich Sclhumpf.
-Featured in: GA Houses 34; Architectural Record Houses of 1995.
+Featured in GA Houses 34; Architectural Record Houses of 1995.
 Status unknown.

 1994 - The Chen Residence, aka The Chimere, Taipei, Taiwan.
 Commissioned 1990.
 A massive 40,000 square feet.
 Project architects Jacob Alspector and Gregory Karn.
 Featured in GA Houses 34.
 Confirmed unbuilt.

-1995 - The Steven Spielberg Apartment II, 145 / 146 Central Park West 13th Floor, San Remo Building, New York NY.
-Combination of Apartments 16 D and E into one.
+1995 - The Steven Spielberg Apartment II, 145 / 146 Central Park West 13th or 16th Floor, San Remo Building, New York NY.
+Combined two apartments D and E into one.
 Status unknown.

 1997 - The Jerry and Ilene Kosberg Residence, aka the San Onofre Residence, 1600 San Onofre Drive, Pacific Palisades CA. Structural engineer: Severud; Electrical: Athans Enterprises.
 Commissioned 1993.
 18000 square feet on 1.5 acres.
 Bult by ARYA.
 Jerry Kosberg also owned 1571 Casale down the hill next door.
 Featured in GA Houses 54.
-Sold in 2010 to Jeanne Pocras and the Millenium Trust.
+Sold in 2010 to Jeanne Pocras and the Millenium Trust, owners as of 2024.

 1997 - The Michael Dell Residence, aka Villa Austin, aka the Hilltop House, aka Hilltop Residence, 3400 Toro Canyon Road, Austin TX.
 Overlooks Lake Austin.
 The complex is 33,000 square feet, has 8 bedrooms and bathrooms, 13 half baths, a conference room, a restaurant quality kitchen, an exercise room, an indoor pool, an outdoor pool, cabanas, and a five-level terraced lawn on 85 acres.
 Commissioned 1993.
 Still owned by Dell as of 2018.

-1999 - The Gary Winnick Apartment, aka Fifth Avenue Apartment, located in the Sherry-Netherland Hotel, 781 5th Avenue, New York NY.
+1999 - The Gary and Karen Winnick Apartment, aka Fifth Avenue Apartment, 781 5th Avenue 20th Floor, New York NY.
 2000 sf.
+Located in the Sherry-Netherland Hotel.
 Built by Bernsohn and Fetner.
 Photos by Paul Warchol.
-Status unknown.
+For sale in 2023.

 2000 - The Ronald (Ron) Meyer Residence, aka the Malibu Residence, 27600 East Pacific Coast Highway, Malibu CA. Commissioned in 1993.
 Three acres.
 The top photo was an early 1990s design that was scaled back for a second, smaller version actually built.
 Sold in 2019 to Jan Koum, founder of WhatsApp.